tlevine/course-map/volunteer.md

 * setting up a basic web server (prereq: working linux or mac osx, ssh)
 * using a web api (with the [localwiki api](https://localwiki.org/main/API_Documentation) as an example) (prereqs: working linux or mac osx, bash, node)
 * solving problems and getting help (searching for info, asking on irc, etc.) (no prereqs, but it helps if you have some problems that need solving)

+#nandxor

+I would certainly like to volunteer in support-capacity during Saturday workshops.

+Here are a couple workshops I can do that are from/related to the main list:

+* intro to git (prereq: working linux, mac osx, or git-bash for windows)
+* three.js and webgl (prereq: javascript, and front-end)